pedropereira98/MulletBench/disk-simulation/README.md

 ## Configuration file

 The tests are specified using a configuration file.
-For each test, you must specify: a name, block size, iodepth, O_DIRECT, and workload (as per fio options).
+For each test, you must specify the following parameters: name, block size, iodepth, O_DIRECT, and workload (as per fio options).

 Below is an example file.
 Your file should contain the same header: